Interaction-induced Liouvillian skin effect in a fermionic chain with a two-body loss: Introduction

 On the other hand, \rev{non-Hermitian physics has attracted broad interest in classical and open quantum systems ~\cite{Gong-Adv,Gong-PRX,Kawabata-PRX,Esaki_2011,Biorthogonal, Bergholtz-Review, Okuma-Review, Yokomizo-Murakami, Shen-Zhen-Fu, Lee-Review, Kozii-Fu, Yoshida-Ring, Yoshida-Heavy, Yao-Fei-Wang, Budich, Okugawa, Edvardsson, Knotted,Borgnia}.
 One of the most remarkable phenomena induced by non-Hermiticity is the non-Hermitian skin effect, \res{which is characterized by} the extreme sensitivity of eigenvalues and eigenstates to boundary conditions~\cite{Yao-Wang, Lee, Okuma-Topo, Zhang-Topo, Kawabata-Higher, Song-PRL-2019, Li2020, Longhi, Kawabata-entangle, Okugawa-skin, Yoshida-Mirror}.} \rev{The non-Hermitian skin effect has been experimentally observed in \res{ultracold $^{87}$Rb atoms}~\cite{Liang-PRL-2022} as well as electric circuits~\cite{Hofmann-2020}, quantum walks~\cite{Xiao-2020}, and mechanical metamaterials~\cite{Ghatak-2020}. \rev{\res{In noninteracting systems}}, theoretical studies have shown that the non-Hermitian skin effect is caused by the nontrivial point-gap topology, which is \rev{intrinsic} to non-Hermitian systems~\cite{Lee, Okuma-Topo, Zhang-Topo}.
 Furthermore, the non-Hermitian skin effect has been extended to open quantum systems following the Lindblad master equation~\cite{Yang-2022,Haga-PRL,Pan-PRB-2021,Song-PRL-2019,Liu-PRR-2020,Mori-PRL}. \res{Especially, the Liouvillian skin effect manifests as the extreme dependence of eigenvalues and eigenmodes of the Liouvillian on boundary conditions.
 In particular, the eigenmode localized near the edge is referred to as the skin mode}. } \res{It has been pointed out that} the Liouvillian skin effect has a striking influence on the relaxation processes.
 Specifically, it has been reported that the maximal relaxation time \rev{to the steady state} can diverge while maintaining the Liouvillian gap finite~\cite{Haga-PRL, Mori-PRL}.

 \last{ In addition to the above progress of the non-Hermitian topological band theory, it has become possible to implement dissipative correlated systems in ultracold atoms~\cite{Honda, Tomita1, Tomita2, Syassen, Barontini, Labouvie, Sponselee, Bouganne, Yan2013}.
-This development has opened up a new direction in studies of novel phases characterized by spontaneous symmetry breaking and critical phenomena in open quantum systems.} Previous studies have revealed that particle losses induce unique phenomena.
+This development has opened up a new direction in studies of novel phases and phenomena, such as nonequilibrium steady states~\cite{Yamamoto-PRR-2020, Yoshioka} and dynamical phase transitons~\cite{incoherenton, lindbladian}.} Previous studies have revealed that particle losses induce unique phenomena.
 In particular, two-body loss brings about unusual behavior, e.g., the sign reversal of magnetic correlations~\cite{Honda, Nakagawa-PRL-2020}.
-Moreover, a lot of theoretical studies have been conducted on a variety of quantum many-body phenomena with atom losses~\cite{Yamamoto-PRB1, Yamamoto-PRB2, Rosso1, Rosso2,Zeno,Ripoll,Ashida-PRA}, such as unconventional superfluid phase transitions in a dissipative BCS model~\cite{Yamamoto-PRL,Yamamoto3} and anomalous dissipation-induced renormalization-group flows in a non-Hermitian Kondo lattice~\cite{Nakagawa-Kondo}.
+Moreover, a lot of theoretical studies have been conducted on a variety of quantum many-body phenomena with atom losses~\cite{Yamamoto-PRB1, Yamamoto-PRB2, Rosso1, Rosso2, Zeno, Ripoll, Ashida-PRA, Perfetto-PRL-2023, Perfetto-arxiv-2023}, such as unconventional superfluid phase transitions in a dissipative BCS model~\cite{Yamamoto-PRL,Yamamoto3} and anomalous dissipation-induced renormalization-group flows in a non-Hermitian Kondo model~\cite{Nakagawa-Kondo}.